getsentry/sentry-php/UPGRADE-2.0.md

 - The `RemoveCookiesProessor` class has been renamed to `SanitizeCookiesProcessor` to better reflect its purpose.
 The constructor accepts an array of options to make the behaviour of which cookies to sanitize configurable.

+# Context

+- The `Raven_Context` class has been renamed to `Context` and added to the `Raven` namespace to follow the PSR-4 convention.

+- The `tags`, `extra` and `user` properties of the `Raven_Context` class have been removed.
+Each instance of the new class represents now a single context type only and provides some useful methods to interact with the data.